metomi/rose/sphinx/tutorial/cylc/runtime/introduction.rst

          .. image:: ../img/gcylc-play.png
             :align: center

-         A box will appear, ensure that "Cold Start" is selected then press "Start".
+         A box will appear.
+Ensure that "Cold Start" is selected then press "Start".

          .. image:: ../img/cylc-gui-suite-start.png